Another trip to Northern BC – Trek to Terrace where the snow fell

 Some inbounds runs to start the day.
-We went for backcountry lines as soon as we started to cross tracks at 11am
+We went for backcountry lines as soon as we had to start tracks at 11am

 Watch out for those tree wells!

-Heading up No Socks with Prayer Flags and the ski area in the back
+Heading up No Dogs with Prayer Flags and the ski area in the back

 Heading down the Iron Curtain

 We were guests of Northern BC Tourism for this trip.
 Tyler Clark had us sample some of Terrace’s offerings by taking us to dinner at Blue Fin Sushi .
 Being close to the ocean and the mighty Skeena river we figured that Terrace would have good seafood and BlueFin sushi proved us right.

 Dinner at BlueFin Sushi Bar – Very good sushi!
 Check out the Volcano Roll!